LeDragoX/Win-Debloat-Tools/README.md

 ## Resume

-This is a improved version from [another project](https://github.com/W4RH4WK/Debloat-Windows-10).
+This is an adapted version from [another project](https://github.com/W4RH4WK/Debloat-Windows-10).
 These scripts will Customize, Debloat and Improve Security/Performance on Windows 10.

 ## Roll-Back